tekwi/clunker/QUICK_START.md

 ## 🎉 What's Next?

-Once your MySQL database is connected, your Car Cash Offers App will:
+Once your MySQL database is connected, your TrackWala App will:
 - Save form submissions to MySQL
 - Store vehicle photos in cloud storage
 - Support admin offer management